userElaina/console-music-player/README.md

 `his` `history`

-Outputs the played music files, with the currently playing music file highlighted.
+Show the played music files,
+with the currently playing music file highlighted.

 #### lst

 `lst` `list`

-Outputs a list of the current music files, with the currently playing music file highlighted.
+Show a list of the current music files, with the currently playing music file highlighted.

 #### la

 `la` `ls all` `ll all`

-Outputs all files and directories in the current path, with music files highlighted.
+Show all files and directories in the current path, with music files highlighted.

 #### lf

 `lf` `ls file` `ll file`

-Outputs all files in the current path, with music files highlighted.
+Show all files in the current path, with music files highlighted.

 #### ld

 `ld` `ls dir` `ll dir`

-Outputs all directories in the current path, with music files highlighted.
+Show all directories in the current path, with music files highlighted.

 #### ls

 `ls` `ll`

-Output all music files in the current path, with the currently playing music file highlighted.
+Show all music files in the current path, with the currently playing music file highlighted.

 ### Commands to Modify the Playlist